JohnAlbin/sassy-test/README.md

 ├─┬ sass/
 │ └── _mymodule.scss
 │   # Mocha prefers your tests to live in a "test" folder.
-│   # SassyTest will automatically find your fixtures if │   # they are in /test/fixtures, but you can change the │   # path with configurePaths().
+│   # Sassy Test will automatically find your fixtures if │   # they are in /test/fixtures, but you can change the │   # path with configurePaths().
 └─┬ test/